jbfavre/trafficserver/doc/admin-guide/files/storage.config.en.rst

 reboot causes the path names to change.

-The :arg:`id` option can be used to create a fixed string that an administrator can use to keep the assignment table consistent by maintaining the mapping from physical device to base string even in the presence of hardware changes and failures.
+The :arg:`id` option can be used to create a fixed string that an administrator can use to keep the assignment table consistent by maintaing the mapping from physical device to base string even in the presence of hardware changes and failures.

 Examples
 ========